druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 - Ask ChatGPT about a specific fact on a random Wikipedia page from [WikiRoulette](https://wikiroulette.co/).
 It will probably be correct, because it trained on Wikipedia.
 It does make stuff up sometimes though.
 You have to be super careful that it has a well-grounded basis to answer from training or in the prompt.

 ChatGPT is a poet, not a quant.
 It's a wordcel, not a shape rotator.
 It understands 'rhetorical logic' but not complex reasoning.
-Its understanding is skin deep, beautiful language notwithstanding.
+Its understanding of the world is skin deep, beautiful language notwithstanding.
 Many demos and papers are overhyped and there is often less there than meets the eye.

 And of course it hallucinates.
 When it doesn't know, it makes up something that sounds plausible.
 It is a BS artist.